Skip to main content

 Labor Law

 The Labor Protection Act in Thailand outlines employee rights and protections, including standard working hours, minimum wage, benefits, workplace safety, and a framework for resolving disputes.
-It requires employers to maintain accurate records and provide training opportunities, ensuring fair treatment and a safe work environment for employees.
+It also requires employers to maintain employment records and comply with statutory leave, wage payment, and holiday rules.

 Main Industries

-Automobiles and automotive parts, financial services, electric appliances and components
+Automobiles and automotive parts, financial services, electric appliances and components, tourism, electronics, food processing

 GDP Growth